"The Second Judge"

 Journaling allows you to review how you feel through what I'll call the second judge.

-The second judge may make its judgment when you go back and read your journals or in real-time as you write down feelings that the second judge finds qualms with.
+The second judge may make their judgment when you go back and read your journals or in real-time as you write down feelings that the second judge has qualms with.

 What does the second judge feel like?
 And now do you know the difference?